Callawassie Island: Butterfly Garden

 Callawassie's butterfly garden, on the southeast corner of Callawassie Drive and South Oak Forest Drive, was expanded and replanted in 2010.
 It provides a colorful floral display from spring through late fall.
 The 6500-square-foot garden contains a variety of host and nectar plants to support butterflies throughout their life cycle.
 Caterpillars feed on host plants such as milkweed, parsley, butterfly weed, and snapdragons.
 Nectar plants in the garden include butterfly bushes, shasta daisies, zinnias, Joe Pye weed, yarrows, lantanas, sages, abelias, bee balm, and a vitex tree.
 Other plantings provide color to attract butterflies.
 Frequent visitors to the garden include monarch, swallowtail, little sulphur, cloudless sulphur, and tiger swallowtail butterflies.
 In 2011, the garden was certified by the North American Butterfly Association as a garden "that provides resources to increase the world's population of butterflies."

 Amenities

-In addition to the 27-hole golf course designed by Tom Fazio, voted Best Golf Course of Bluffton for 2011 by readers of Bluffton Today and the amenities mentioned above there is a golf practice facility and pro shop, a fitness senter, a tennis pro shop, a bocce/croquet court and the Callawassie Island and River Club Clubhouses.
+In addition to the 27-hole golf course designed by Tom Fazio, voted Best Golf Course of Bluffton for 2011 by readers of Bluffton Today and the amenities mentioned above there is a golf practice facility and pro shop, a fitness center, a tennis pro shop, a bocce/croquet court and the Callawassie Island and River Club Clubhouses.